 - Examine other plants/trees in your landscape to see if they have transmittable pests/diseases.

 - Keep an eye out for aerial drones, children climbing trees, trespassers, thieves, nosy neighbors, broken fences, unlocked gates.

-- Beware the Chem-Lawn, Scotts, Tru-Green, or other poisoners who spray lawn poisons that could overspray onto your plants.
+- Beware the Chem-Lawn, Scotts, Tru-Green, neighbors, and other poisoners who spray poisons that could overspray onto your plants.

 My indoor-outdoor grows save me about $350 per cycle because of reduced indoor marijuana grow op operational costs.

 My harvests are 10-15% heavier.

 If you can handle the extra work, the bugs and diseases, and the security risks, an indoor-outdoor marijuana grow op offers benefits.

 However if people can easily see into your property (this includes helicopters, drones, small planes, neighbors, etc.), the potential of getting ripped off or busted make it too risky to do an indoor-outdoor marijuana grow op.